 - baked kabocha squash

-Ordering vegan sushi at a restaurant is tricky because many restaurants season their rice with dashi, a fish-based product that provides a umami flavor.
-But if the rice is vegan you’re home free—just ask for a nori roll made without seafood or eggs.
-Keep in mind, though, that the cost of your meal may be unreasonably high—because of lofty fish prices, sushi restaurants tend to be among the most expensive dining categories.
-It’s unlikely that you’ll a reasonable price break for ordering fish-free sushi, even though the ingredients that go into your meal could hardly be cheaper.
+If you can get vegan rice and also avoid the fish you’re home free—just ask for a nori roll made without seafood or eggs.
+Keep in mind, though, that the cost of your meal may be unreasonably high—because of lofty fish prices, sushi restaurants are among the most expensive places to eat.
+It’s unlikely that you’ll get an appropriate discount for ordering fish-free sushi, even though the ingredients that go into your meal could hardly be cheaper.

-For more on this topic, check out our Guide to Vegan Japanese food.
+For further reading, check out our Guide to Vegan Japanese food.